Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Frederick Law Olmsted Designed Belle Isle

-Known as the father of landscape architects, Frederick Law Olmsted, who created Central Park, also created Belle Isle.
-He also designed the main area for Chicago’s 1893 World’s Columbian Exposition, parks surrounding Niagara Falls, the area around the U.S. Capitol Building and many others.
+Known as the father of landscape architects, Frederick Law Olmsted created Central Park and Belle Isle.
+He designed the main area for Chicago’s 1893 World’s Columbian Exposition.
+He also designed parks surrounding Niagara Falls, the U.S. Capitol Building, and many others.

 Sadly, under Detroit’s administration, Belle Isle fell into serious disrepair from neglect.
-After it became a Michigan State Park, the restoration work began, making it a jewel for the city of Detroit and American history.
+After it became a Michigan State Park, the restoration work began.
+This effort made it a jewel for the city of Detroit and American history.

-Below are a few of the park’s highlights, but nothing compares to a day spent there than exploring it for yourself.
+Below are a few of the park’s highlights.
+Still, nothing compares to a day spent there than exploring it for yourself.
 I have found something new to admire with each visit.

 Belle Isle Aquarium